murphya14/Simon-game/README.md

 ### Features to implement in the Future
-* Login area for current customers
-* Blog created by the fitness expert
-* GDPR Compliance
+* A range of levels including rotation of the pads to tailor for more abilities.
+* Prompting modals that appear subtly as you hover over buttons to inform the player as they go.
+* An optional trial game to allow new players to test it out before commiting to a game.
-* A follow up message that thanks the customer for contacting the business.
+* A follow up message that challenges the player to another game.
-* An option of languages to increase the market potential
-* A functional calender so customers can book in sessions
-* Potential to create an App for the online customers
+* A functional calender keeping track of the players score over the course of time.
+This prompts the player to competively beat their previous scores.

 ## Technologies Used
 * __HTML and CSS:__